 HealthPath uses volunteer proposal readers to review full proposals, provide context about the communities in which the applicants work, and make recommendations for funding.
 We will provide a training webinar to walk readers through the proposal and how to evaluate them.
 The readers will also meet in-person to discuss proposals and provide feedback to HealthPath staff, who will summarize the recommendations to present to our board.
 Using the community feedback, the HealthPath Board of Directors will make the final decision on which proposals are funded.

-For more information about HealthPath's Community Connections, contact Tara Behanan at 513-768-6139.
+For more information about HealthPath's Community Connections, contact Tara Behanan by clicking the email button below.

 Who Can Apply?